Wednesday, May 20 – Touring with A(l)titude

 After a bit of settling in we went out exploring and went to Barranco, adjacent to Miraflores where we are staying.
 There was a beautiful park stretching along the Pacific, with great views, that we walked through.
 And then we went into a few art/artisan stores and saw some very interesting stuff.

-Seen along the Barranco, May 2026
+Seen along Barranco, May 2026

-When we checked in, the receptionist told us that the hotel has a special Pisco (2) Sour demonstration in the bar every day at 4:00, so we cleaned up and went down to see what this was about.
+When we checked in, the receptionist told us that the hotel has a special complementary Pisco (2) Sour demonstration in the bar every day at 4:00, so we cleaned up and went down to see what this was about.

 It started as any winery tour does.
 Here are three varieties of Pisco, here are the grapes they come from, etc. And of course, we tasted all of these.